dlowe-net/irken/README.md

 These instructions are for Linux.
 Windows support is unlikely.

-1. Install `tcl`, `tcl-tls`, `bwidget`, and `librsvg2-bin` - you need at least version 8.6 of TCL.
-For systems based on Debian (like Ubuntu or Linux Mint), you can run `sudo apt install tcl tcl-tls bwidget librsvg2-bin`.
+1. Install `tcl`, `tcl-tls`, and `bwidget` - you need at least version 8.6 of TCL.
+For systems based on Debian (like Ubuntu or Linux Mint), you can run `sudo apt install tcl tcl-tls bwidget`.
 Feel free to contribute instructions for other distributions.
 2. Copy or symlink any desired plugins into into `~/.config/irken/`  You may have to make the directory.
 3. Run `irken.tcl`.
 By default, it will create a configuration file that